HTTP thread limit issues

 Splunk Enterprise needs threads and file descriptors to perform REST HTTP operations.
 Threads let the processes perform tasks, and sockets let the processes communicate with the network.
 If Splunk Enterprise runs out of either HTTP sockets or threads, it can't complete REST calls to its backend and any such calls fail.
 Splunk Enterprise thus reserves threads and file descriptors to use for these services.

-When it starts, Splunk Enterprise determines the amount of memory in the host, in bytes.
-By default, it divides this number by 262,144 (which is the default stack size) to get the total number of available threads.
+When it starts, Splunk Enterprise determines the amount of available memory in the host, in bytes.
+By default, it divides this number by the default stack size and pointer size to get the total number of available threads.
 It then divides the result by three.
 This final number is the number of threads available for REST HTTP operations.

 It then checks the number of available file descriptors for the system, as configured by the